devopsacademyau/academy/README.md

 Because in this live/online mode the classes occurs every fortnighly, the pace of the exercises completion are based on the course schedule, so students requires a considerable amount of hours available during the week to be able to keep the course pace and complete exercises.

-Also, considering the limited number of stundets that are accepted for each live/online term, we ask people to only apply for those classes if they will be able to commit to have a 100% class attendance and are willing to invest their time in the learning process by doing the exercises and complete th group projects.
+Also, considering the limited number of students that are accepted for each live/online term, we ask people to only apply for those classes if they will be able to commit to have a 100% class attendance and are willing to invest their time in the learning process by doing the exercises and complete th group projects.

 # Requirements